mharen/mharen.github.io/blog/2011/2011-01-automating-minitab-with-c.md

 MtbApp.Quit();</pre>
 </blockquote>

-<p>Through those objects you do have access to all kinds of functionality if you need, but just for running macros those eight lines ought to cover it.</p>
+Through those objects you do have access to all kinds of functionality if you need, but just for running macros those eight lines ought to cover it.

-<p>If you’re using a recent version of .NET, any errors that occur while running the above snippet will be raised as <em>COMException</em>s.
-The <em>Application</em> object has some error-related properties on it but in my experience their contents are copied into the <em>COMException</em> for you so that’s probably all you really need.</p>
+If you’re using a recent version of .NET, any errors that occur while running the above snippet will be raised as *COMException*s.
+The *Application* object has some error-related properties on it but in my experience their contents are copied into the *COMException* for you so that’s probably all you really need.